 Solution: It is very easy to change your processor name permanently by creating a registry key and placing a shortcut to it in the Windows start up folder.
 To do so, just follow the steps given below:-

 2. Copy and paste the exact code given below:-

 Windows Registry Editor Version 5.00To change the processor name, edit the part of the code given in blue.
 Also understand that \0 in the above code should only be present if Windows store your processor name at that location.
-Please open Registry Editor and navigate to the above mentioned keys to check whether or not to include the \0.
+Open the Registry Editor and navigate to the above mentioned keys to check whether or not to include the \0.

 "ProcessorNameString"="My Processor name 50000MHz"

 3. Click on File Menu, click on Save As and select "All Types" in the Save as Type option.
 Save the file as ProcessorNameChange.reg or *.reg.